System Calls

 Yield numberr0

-The yield number specifies which call is invoked.
+The Yield number (in r0) specifies which call is invoked:

 System callYield number value